Annetrude/RepCo/README.md

-# My Project
+# Learning RepCo in the UBU workshop

-Learning RepCo in the UBU workshop for the very first time
+for the very first time

 ## Usage